 The crew of Yesterday enjoying some Suffolk sunshine at Shingle Street

-THE PERSONAL LIFE OF DAVID COPPERFIELD
+THE PERSONAL HISTORY OF DAVID COPPERFIELD

 The Personal History of David Copperfield film was written and directed by Armando Iannucci, based on the novel David Copperfield by Charles Dickens.
 The Angel Hill in Bury St Edmunds was transformed for filming.